 Entry visas are required by all visitors to Vietnam, Laos and Cambodia.
 Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
 We will supply you with all paperwork if applicable and submit the visa application on your behalf.
-Please be advised that your passport must have at least six months validity left on it from the date of entry into Siem Reap.
+Please be advised that your passport must have at least six months validity left on it when you arrive back into New Zealand.